 My breastfeeding journey began on 26th June 2014.
 The start was actually miraculously easy.
 My baby latched on to me beautifully with very little help of a loving nurse at the hospital.

-When it came to breastfeeding, the hospital (doctors and staff) appeared to be supportive.
+The hospital (doctors and staff) appeared to be supportive of breastfeeding.
 Well, they even had a box of formula ready to feed the baby.
-They emphasized on how it was normal to be given to the baby in the first two days post-delivery.
+They emphasized on how it was normal to give the baby formula in the first two days post-delivery.
 The hospital completely lacked the means to counsel a new mother.
-I was told that it would take few days for the milk to come in.
+They told me that it would take few days for the milk to come in.
 There was nobody to teach me how to latch and its importance in the following days.
 I was unaware of what to expect in the coming days.

 I clearly remember how scared I was to leave the hospital with a new-born.
 Although, she latched on well, I was still scared.
 I did not know what I was supposed to do or what was expected of me as a mother!